Sniffy2019/Deep-State-weekender/README.md

 Using Gitpod or code anywhere the command line was easier to establish commits.
 Once using the port 8000 sometimes the changes would lag or not update at all

 <a name="Bugs"></a>
 ### Glitches/Bugs

 The pages and links have been tested, and the buttons react well.
+Stripe has been capped at not going beyond the initial page as I would not want to use real creadit card data.